vishu78/task-manager-frontend/README.md

 # task-manager-frontend
-frontend to manage task of the user
+frontend to manage task of the users